President of the International Olympic Committee

 The president of the International Olympic Committee is head of the executive board that assumes the general overall responsibility for the administration of the International Olympic Committee (IOC) and the management of its affairs.
-The IOC Executive Board consists of the president, four vice-presidents, and ten other IOC members; all of the board members are elected by the IOC Session, using a secret ballot, by a majority vote.
+The IOC Executive Board consists of the chairman president, four vice-presidents, and ten other IOC members; all of the board members are elected by the IOC Session, using a secret ballot, by a majority vote.

 The IOC organizes the modern Olympic Games, held every two years, alternating summer and winter games (each every four years).
-The IOC president holds the office for two terms of four years, renewable once for another term, so would expect to lead the organization of at least two Summer Olympic Games and two Winter Olympic Games.
-If reelected, the president is expected to lead through three of each season Olympics.
+The IOC president holds the office for a maximum of two terms, renewable once.
+A president serving for two terms would lead the organization for at least three Summer Olympic Games and three Winter Olympic Games.

-List of IOC presidents
+Presidents

-The IOC's first idea was that the country who was holding the games would also assume the role of president.
+Initially, it was decided that the main representative from the country holding the games would assume the role of IOC president.
 However, this idea was quickly abandoned.
+Over the course of over 130 years, only 10 persons have been elected to lead the organization, with the tenth taking office in June 2025.

-Demetrius Vikelas (1894–1896)
+Demetrios Vikelas (1894–1896)

 The Baron de Coubertin had already attempted to restart the Olympic Games at the congress for the fifth anniversary of the Union des Sociétés Françaises de Sports Athlétiques in 1892.
 While he may have raised the enthusiasm of the public, he did not manage to establish a proper commitment.

 He decided to reiterate his efforts at the next congress in 1894, which would openly address the issue of amateur sports, but also with the sub-text of recreating the Olympic Games.
 Six of the seven points that would be debated pertained to amateurism (definition, disqualification, betting, etc.) and the seventh point concerned the possibility of restoring the Games.
 Coubertin also sought to give an international dimension to his congress.

-De Coubertin gained support from several personalities: the king of the Belgians; the prince of Wales; the crown prince Constantine of Greece; William Penny Brookes, the creator of the Wenlock Olympian Games in Shropshire, England; and Ioannis Phokianos, a professor of mathematics and physics and a college principal.
+De Coubertin gained support from several personalities: Leopold II of Belgium; Edward, Prince of Wales; Crown Prince Constantine of Greece; William Penny Brookes, the creator of the Wenlock Olympian Games in Shropshire, England; and Ioannis Phokianos, a professor of mathematics and physics and a college principal.
 Phokianos was also one of the advocates of sport in Greece; he had organized a series of Olympic Games sponsored by Evangelos Zappas in 1875, and in 1888 he had organized an elite and private Games as the founder of the Pan-Hellenic Gymnastic Club.
 Phokianos could not travel to Paris for financial reasons and because he was finalizing the construction of his new college.
 Instead, de Coubertin turned to one of the more eminent representatives of the Greek community in Paris—Demetrios Vikelas—whom he invited to take part in the congress.
-Athens was approved to host the 1896 Olympic Games, Greece being the original home of the Olympics (at Olympia from 776 to 393 BC), and Vikelas was duly chosen as the first president of the IOC.
+Athens was approved to host the 1896 Olympic Games, Greece being the original home of the Olympics (at Olympia from 776 BC to 393 AD), and Vikelas was duly chosen as the first president of the IOC.